mjpritchard/test-decap-help/content/docs/data-transfer/transfers-from-archer2.md

 will now return control immediately, since the task has completed.

-Globus transfer tasks are aysychronous, submitted to **your own** mini-queue, where you can have as many queued tasks as you like but only 3 in progress at any one time.
+Globus transfer tasks are asynchronous, submitted to **your own** mini-queue, where you can have as many queued tasks as you like but only 3 in progress at any one time.
 This ensures good performance for all users, but your tasks do not linger in long multi-user queues.
 The best way to reassure yourself of this is to try it out.